wmorgan/dcos-docs/1.8/administration/overlay-networks/ip-per-container.md

 The bits reserved for ContainerID (6 in this example) are then subdivided into two equal groups (of 5 bits in this example) that are used for Mesos containers and Docker containers respectively.
 With the default configuration, each agent will be able to host a maximum of 2^5=32 Mesos containers and 32 docker containers.
 With this specific configuration, if a service tries to launch more than 32 tasks on the Mesos containerizer or the Docker containerizer, it will receive a `TASK_FAILED`.
 Consult the [limitations](/docs/1.8/administration/overlay-networks/) section of the main Overlay Networks page to learn more about this constraint.

-These values can be configured to adapt to each installation’s needs.
-You can also add more overlay networks in addition to the default one, or modify/delete the existing overlay network.
-Currently, the addition/deletion of an overlay network is supported only at install time.
+You can modify the default overlay network configuration and add more overlay networks to fit your needs.
+Currently, you can only add or delete an overlay network at install time.
 The next section describes how you can add more overlay networks to the existing default configuration.

 # Adding overlay networks during installation